ShipEngine/connect-website/native-rating/implementation.md

 If you are linking the Native Rating app to a Carrier API app, you can publish those changes now.

 :::warning Note
 Please note that publishing the Native Rating app from the Connect CLI makes the carrier available in Native Rating Service that can be accessed from development environments, like DDEs.
-To get the carrier rates in production, the carrier data needs to be [published](https://connect-rating.shipengine.com/app/publishing) via Native Rating.
+To get the carrier rates in production, the carrier data needs to be published via Native Rating Service.
 Learn more about publishing carrier data [here](./publishing.md).
 :::